 Keep in mind you don’t need floor to ceiling coverage for a gym mirror.
 A mirror can be a foot and a half or more above the ground and still allow you to see well below your feet when standing in front of it.
 What that means is that a mirror should be anywhere from 48″ to 72″ in height.
 Any more than that is unnecessary and any less is probably too short for the average person.

-The mirror from Home Depot I just mentioned, if placed 18″ above the ground, will have a total height of 78″.
-That’s more than enough for you to see both your feet, head, and anything you press above your head.
-So if you have two side-by-side, you’d have a total mirror dimensions of 72″ x 60″.
-Pretty big mirror for around $120.
+The mirror from Home Depot in the image above, if placed 18″ above the ground, will have a total height of 78″.
+That’s more than enough for you to see your feet, head, and anything you press above your head.
+So if you have two side-by-side, you’d have a total mirror size of 72″ x 60″.
+Pretty big mirror for approximately $120.

 Professionally installed gym mirrors

 The best looking mirrors for your garage gym are going to be the same mirrors you see in a commercial gym.
 They are larger, thicker, and should be professionally installed.
-This is not the budget route, however it can be done for less money than you may think; especially if you’ve called a local glass company for a quote (they tend to be pretty damn expensive).
+This is not the budget route, however it can be done for less money than you might think; especially if you call a local glass company for a quote and negotiate a good price.